 Is Franz Free?

 Yes and No. There’s a Franz Free tier, which allows you to add up to three services, with unlimited accounts per service.
-Franz Personal increases the limits to six services, removes ads, waiting screens, and adds a spellchecker.
+Franz Personal increases the limits to six services, removes ads, and waiting screens, and adds a spellchecker.
 If you need access to everything then go for Franz Professional.
 Check pricing and features on this page.

 What I Don’t Like About Franz

-There aren’t many issues I’ve encountered with Franz, but there is one recurring issue that comes and goes: there are periods of times when one or more of the services I’ve added to Franz would freeze.
+There aren’t many issues I’ve encountered with Franz, but there is one recurring issue that comes and goes: there are periods of time when one or more of the services I’ve added to Franz would freeze.

 You don’t know it, there’s no warning, but when you go and check that service tab you would see it doesn’t work.
 A simple right-click followed by selecting the Reload option would fix things on the spot.